EN FR

 Reviewer - reviewing activities

 • Eric Wajnberg is referee for about 60 international scientific journals.
-He reviewed about 20 manuscripts in 2023.
+He is reviewing about 20 manuscripts per year.

-• Eric Wajnberg has given an invited talk entitled "Stochastic Individual-Based Model (IBM) in parasitoid ecology and Genetic Algorithm" during the Third Symposium on ecology, evolution and diversity (Federal University of São Paulo, Brazil).
+• Eric Wajnberg has given invited seminars entitled "Stochastic Individual-Based Model (IBM) in parasitoid ecology and Genetic Algorithm" at Universidade Federal de São Carlos, at Universidade de São Paulo in Ribeirao Prato, and at FCAV/UNESP, Jaboticabal in Brazil

 • Jean-Pierre Merlet is a member of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) technical Committees on History and on Computational Kinematics.
 He is a member of the IFToMM Executive Council Publication Advisory Board and an IEEE Fellow.